NithaElizabeth/ML_anomalyDetectionVineyard/README.md

 ## Input files - input/

-A video file given in the arguments with the initial ranks
+A video file given in the arguments with the initial ranks.
+Ideally a video stored in the cloud database must be extracted and used as input to run the module

 ```
 python3 track_video.py -i input/MVI_3192.mp4